mozilla/firefox-translations-training/docs/task-cluster.md

 We use [Taskcluster taskgraph](https://taskcluster-taskgraph.readthedocs.io/en/latest/) to define the DAG (Directly Acyclic Graph) of the pipeline steps.

+## Development

+When making changes to Taskcluster parts of the pipeline it is often necessary to run training before opening a pull request with the change.
+To do this, ensure that you push your change to a branch of `mozilla/firefox-translations-training` that begins with `dev`.
+(Only pushes to `main`, `dev*`, and `release*` will run Taskcluster tasks.)

 ## Running training

 1. Create a new branch in your local git repo and push it to `mozilla/firefox-translations-training`.